TritonDataCenter/manta/docs/operator-guide/deployment.md

    the zone images required to deploy Manta.
 This can take a while the first time you run it, so you may want to run it in a screen session.
 It's idempotent.

-   A common failure mode for those without quite fast internet links is a failure to import the "manta-marlin" image.
-The manta-marlin image is the multi-GB image that is used for zones in which Manta compute jobs run.
-   See the "Workaround for manta-marlin image import failure" section below.

 9. In each datacenter's manta deployment zone, deploy Manta components.